Automatic differentiation for performing the Cauchy-Kovalevskaya procedure in Lax-Wendroff type discretizations: Basic implementation of automatic differentiation

 AB, VC, and HR were supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project number 528753982 as well as within the DFG priority program SPP~2410 with project number 526031774) and the Daimler und Benz Stiftung (Daimler and Benz foundation, project number 32-10/22).
 AB was also supported by the Alexander von Humboldt Foundation.
 MSL was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project number 528753982 as well as within the DFG research unit FOR~5409 "SNuBIC" with project number 463312734) and the BMBF project "ADAPTEX".
-We thank Sujoy Basak for the permission to use his RHD code.
+We thank Sujoy Basak for the permission to use his RHD code, and for comments on the manuscript.